 Mon 11 Feb 2013

 This is actually happening all around the world.
-During one day last year the Germans got all the power they used from renewable.
+During one day last year the Germans got all the power they used from renewables.
 All the old bullshit it turning into compost and will be forgotten.

 Renewables cheaper than coal in Australia — a preview of things to come